qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 ### 7. Check the connection at the SAP Cloud Platform end

+> This option is currently - and temporarily - unavailable for new Feature Set B based accounts, but has been left in as a step in this exercise for Feature Set A based accounts, and also to show you what it would look like.

-Now the connection is established, you can check it in your SAP Cloud Platform trial subaccount.
+Now the connection is established, you can also check it in your SAP Cloud Platform trial subaccount.

 :point_right: Back on your "CF Trial Subaccount Home" page in the SAP Cloud Platform Cockpit, select the "Connectivity" item in the navigation menu, and within that, choose the "Cloud Connectors" item.
 You should see your SAP Cloud Connector connection information, plus the "virtuales5" host you exposed.
 It should look something like this: